Taxation

 Nigerian Tax Model

-Using data from Nigeria and lessons from international literature, we can predict how increases in tax will affect tobacco consumption, government revenue, and mortality using a Tobacco Excise Tax Simulation Model (TETSiM) developed by the Research Unit on the Economics of Excisable Products (REEP).
+Using data from Nigeria and lessons from international literature, we can predict how increases in tax will affect tobacco consumption, government revenue, and mortality using the Tobacco Excise Tax Simulation Model (TETSiM) developed by the Research Unit on the Economics of Excisable Products (REEP).

 TETSiM is a “tool to quantify the likely impact of a change in the cigarette excise tax structure and/or the level of the cigarette excise tax on a number of variables, including the price of cigarettes, cigarette consumption and excise tax revenue”.

-The TETSiM has been used for Nigeria, as well as for other countries, including South Africa, Kenya, Ghana, to evaluate how changes in tobacco tax rates and structures will impact their economies.
+The TETSiM has been used for Nigeria, as well as for other countries, including South Africa, Kenya, and Ghana, to evaluate how changes in tobacco tax rates and structures will impact their economies.

 This model is used by both academics and policy makers.

-Increasing the specific tax would increase the price of cigarettes.
 In the figures below, we will show how increases in the specific tax would impact tobacco consumption, government revenue, and mortality, and highlight how these would be impacted if Nigeria met the minimum requirements of the ECOWAS tax directive and WHO recommendations.

 It is estimated that Nigerians smoked 17.4 billion cigarettes in 2020.